Our first trip to Mérida, Part 3

 |(photo via Google Streetview)|

 I know that sounds odd to say, but it really was.
 It appeared that it had been just recently built/renovated with new pavement and trees either just planted or in the process of being planted.
 It was also pretty much empty.
 I pulled into a spot and then I sat there, slightly concerned I shouldn't be parking here, I mean, nobody else was.
 Should I not be here?
 This is too perfect.

 But there were some people working in the lot, and they didn't approach me or yell at me that I couldn't park there.
 Another couple pulled up and parked, so I figured we must be good.

 Man, though, that was a nice little parking lot.
 I was so happy.
 Sure, I didn't need a super nice parking lot.
 I know I sound like a damn diva up to this point, and I kind of am, but I do like design and architecture and damn it, it impressed me.

 We walked from the parking lot through a doorway that led us into the colonnade of a small park.
 It wasn't the most amazing park, but it was quaint and you could tell they were in the process of remodelling it, too.
 There was an ice cream shop and I think a restaurant, but the rest was still under construction.
 But I loved it.
 It had potential.

 Every day we came to Merida from Casa Sisal, this is where we'd park.
 This was my lot, and that was my park.

 Parque Santa Lucia.
 I'll have many more posts about Santa Lucia.
 It is my center.
 Everything flows out of there for me, and it felt like some sort of destiny.
 When I felt lost in Mérida (not literally, because it's pretty hard to get lost) Lucia was where I found myself.
-That sounds terribly 'new age' but it really is true for me.
+That makes me sound like a 'damn hippie!' but it really is true for me.

 That first day was pretty much just a chance to walk around and find our bearings.
 We walked to Plaza Grande and Angie took pictures as we roamed the square.